Three-term Machin-type formulae: A lower bound for linear forms of three logarithms

 \section{A lower bound for linear forms of three logarithms}

 Our argument depends on a lower bound for linear forms of three logarithms.
-Results in Mignotte's \textit{a kit on linear forms in three logarithms}\cite{Mig} are rather technical but still worthful to use for the purpose of improving our upper bounds.
-Proposition 5.2 of \cite{Mig} applied to the Gaussian rationals gives the following result.
+Results in a paper \cite{MV2} entitled \textit{a kit} are technical but still worthful to use for the purpose of improving our upper bounds.
+We use Theorem 4.1 of an earlier version \cite{MV1} rather than \cite{MV2}, which enables us to obtain better bounds.
+However, the proof of Theorem 4.1 in \cite{MV1} needs an amendment.

-\begin{lem} Let $\alpha_1, \alpha_2$ and $\alpha_3$ be three Gaussian rationals $\neq 1$ with absolute value one and assume that the three numbers $\alpha_1, \alpha_2, \alpha_3$ are multiplicatively independent or two of these numbers are multiplicatively independent and the third one is a root of unity, i.e. $-1$ or $\pm \si$.
-Let $b_1, b_2$ and $b_3$ be three coprime positive rational integers and